k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

 I am merely echoing them in an attempt to share them and attest to how awesome they are.**

 Let's dive into the techniques.
-Note that this post could be titled something like "4 Writing Techniques Every Programmer Should Know," but it sounds too clickbaity for me.
+Note that this post could be titled something like "4 Writing Techniques Every Programmer Should Know," but it sounds like clickbait to me.
-I'm also just generally not good with creating titles.
+Then again, I'm just generally not good with creating titles.

 ### 1. Like Code, Don't Repeat Yourself